-This policies and procedures in this manual are not intended to limit the discretionary authority of, or to create any liability for, or create a cause of action against, the Board of Education or its officers, employees, volunteers or other designated individuals for any act or omission to act related to this policy.
+The policies and procedures in this manual are not intended to limit the discretionary authority of, or to create any liability for, or create a cause of action against, the Board of Education or its officers, employees, volunteers or other designated individuals for any act or omission to act related to this policy.
 Georgia's constitution provides that school district employees are immune from liability when they are preforming discretionary functions and they act without malice or intent to cause injury.

-Richmond County School System Graduation Requirements
+Richmond County School System Graduation Requirements Option A

 Below are the high school graduation requirements for students enrolling in the ninth grade for the first time in the 2008-2009 school year and subsequent years.
-For more information, please refer to Georgia rule 160-4-2-.48.
+For more information, please refer to Georgia rule 160-4-2-.48 and RCSS Policy IHF.

-REQUIRED AREA OF STUDY HIGH SCHOOL COURSES English/Language Arts 4 units 9 th Grade Literature/Composition (1 unit) American Literature/Composition (1 unit) 2 Additional Units in English/Language Arts Mathematics 4 units Algebra (1 unit) Algebra II (1 unit) Geometry (1 unit) 4th year math (1unit) 4th year math options: Advanced Mathematical Decision Making, Pre-Calculus, AP Statistics, IB Math, Dual Enrollment or other math courses.
-Note: Pre-Calculus is a pre-requisite for AP Calculus Science 4 units Biology (1 unit) Physical Science or Physics (1 unit) Chemistry, Earth Systems, Environmental Science or an AP Science (1 unit) Additional Science including GADOE 4th Science Options (1 unit) Any AP/IB science course may be substituted for the appropriate courses listed above.
-Social Studies 3 units American Government (.5 units) Economics (.5 units) World History/AP World History (1 unit) U.S. History/AP U.S. History (1 unit) Physical Education 1 unit Health and Safety (.5 units) Personal Fitness (.5 units) Three (3) units of credit in JROTC (Junior Reserve Officer Training Corps) may be used to satisfy these requirements.
-CTAE (Career, Technical, and Agricultural Education) or Fine Arts, or Modern Language/ Latin 3 units 3 units in CTAE (in the same pathway), Fine Arts or Modern Language/Latin Students are encouraged to select courses in a focused area of interest.
+REQUIRED AREA OF STUDY HIGH SCHOOL COURSES English/Language Arts 4 units 9 th Grade Literature/Composition (1 unit) American Literature/Composition (1 unit) 2 Additional Units in English/Language Arts Mathematics 4 units Algebra: Concepts and Connections (1 unit) Geometry: Concepts and Connections (1 unit) Advanced Algebra: Concepts and Connections (1 unit) 4th year math (1unit) 4th year math options: Advanced Mathematical Decision Making, Precalculus, AP Statistics, IB Math, AP Pre Calculus, Dual Enrollment or other math courses.
+Successful completion of Precalculus is recommended before registering for AP Calculus Science 4 units Biology (1 unit) Physical Science or Physics (1 unit) Chemistry, Earth Systems, Environmental Science or an AP Science (1 unit) Additional Science including GADOE 4th Science Options (1 unit) Any AP/IB science course may be substituted for the appropriate courses listed above.
+Social Studies 3 units American Government (.5 units) Personal Finance and Economics (.5 units) World History/AP World History (1 unit) U.S. History/AP U.S. History (1 unit) Physical Education 1 unit Health and Safety (.5 units) Personal Fitness (.5 units) Three (3) units of credit in JROTC (Junior Reserve Officer Training Corps) may be used to satisfy this 1 Unit requirement.
+CTAE (Career, Technical, and Agricultural Education) or Fine Arts, or Modern Language/ Latin 3 units 3 units in CTAE (in the same pathway), Fine Arts or Modern Language/Latin.
+Students are encouraged to select courses in a focused area of interest.
 Additional Elective Units 4 units For students entering a University System of Georgia institution, two units of the same World language are required; many colleges and universities require 3 units.
 TOTAL 23 units

-Courses required for graduation
+\Courses required for graduation